rollnumber32/OurApp/README.md

 ...and you'll have your server running on http://localhost:3000

-**Note:** You much have git, nodejs and npm installed for this to work properly.
+**Note:** You must have git, nodejs and npm installed for this to work properly.